trenta-io/trenta-icons/README.md

 	sudo apt-get install rainier-icon-theme

-## Installing Rainier in Other Distros
+## Installing Trenta Icons in Other Distros
-We would love to have Rainier UI Icons packages made for other distros too!
+We would love to have Trenta icon packages made for other distros too!
 If you have the skills, please let us know!

 # Credits
 Original Designs by @KevDoy